human-ocean/fishing_grounds/README.md

-# Data and code for "Identification of fisher-level fishing grounds"
+# Data and code for "A data-driven method for identifying fisher-level fishing grounds from vessel-tracking data"

 ## Pipeline